What to Expect in this Guide

 Review your project and generate one or more texts out of your ruleset

 - Perform a quality assurance in the Review Tab.

-- Get an overview over the Results Area.
+- Get an overview of the Results Area*.

 Do you have any special requirements or any further questions?
 The AX Semantics support team can assist you quickly via chat on the NLG platform.